 Doctor after doctor, month after month, test after test.
 Nothing was changing.
 I started to do some research and learned about PCOS.
 I had never heard of it.
 However, I fit most of the symptoms.
 Why had I never heard of this before?
 Could this answer questions and help us to get the dreams we had always wanted.
 I went to my doctor again with the information on PCOS, and she had to look it up.
 She came back saying ‘I guess this would explain what is happening.’
 And with an ultrasound on my ovaries, the diagnosis was confirmed.
 I believed that this would mean that our goal of a family would be just around the corner, but we had more to learn.

 My Purpose and Perspective

 I belong to the Church of Jesus Christ of Latter-day Saints, and family is a big deal.
-I had always been taught at church and at home that family is a blessing, a blessing I desperately wanted.
-I felt like more and more of a failure every month that I wasn’t becoming pregnant.
+Family has always been a blessing I was taught about in church and at home, a blessing I desperately wanted.
+Each month I didn’t get pregnant made me feel like a failure.
 I was letting down not only my sweet loving husband but also my parents and siblings.
-I was lost, hurt, broken.
-I couldn’t do the one thing I felt I was most meant for.
+Lost, hurt, and broken I couldn’t do the one thing I felt I was meant to do.
 However, as I have progressed on this journey, I have come to understand that it was my understanding of my purpose and my perspective that was flawed.
 It was so painful to see so many other women becoming pregnant without any seeming difficulty and I could not.